95% Client Satisfaction Rating

 To enter Tanzania, ensure that your passport is valid for at least 6 months after your arrival and has at least one blank page.
 If you plan to visit other East African countries, it’s recommended to have multiple blank pages available.

-Tanzania requires a tourist or business visa for entry, which can be applied online at Tanzania Visa Portal.
-The visa fee is typically $50 USD for most nationalities, with U.S. citizens paying $100 USD.
+Tanzania requires a tourist or business visa for entry, which can be applied for online at the Tanzania Visa Portal.
+The visa fee is typically USD 50 for most nationalities, with U.S. citizens paying USD 100.
 You can also obtain a single-entry visa on arrival at the main ports of entry, provided you meet all immigration requirements.
-Please note, multiple-entry visas are not available on arrival.
+Please note that multiple-entry visas are not available on arrival.

 Required documents for your visa include: